Conscious Movement

-To register, please write to: Massimiliano (autoricerca@gmail.com), Manuela (info@manuelacanova.ch), or Elisita (labart58@gmail.com), depending on who is proposing the practice (see calendar), indicating your first name, last name, and phone number.
+To register, please write to Massimiliano (autoricerca@gmail.com), indicating your first name, last name, and phone number.
 Registration must be confirmed to be valid.

-Many people think they do not know how to move their bodies harmoniously in the presence of music.
-If you cultivate these kinds of beliefs, then the practice of Conscious Dance is for you!
-In fact, it is often what we think is not in our chords that holds the highest transformative potential.
+Many people believe they are unable to move their bodies in a harmonious way, especially in the presence of music.
+If you hold this kind of belief, the practice of Conscious Movement may represent a valuable invitation.
+Often, in fact, it is precisely what we think we cannot do that holds the greatest transformative potential.

-This appointment, with the body’s natural desire to (re)find its own Dance, deepens and enriches with each meeting, offering an interesting tool for personal inner investigation.
+This encounter with the body’s natural desire to move and rediscover its own expressiveness deepens and enriches over time, becoming a valuable tool for inner exploration and personal growth.

 Typically, the practice is divided into three moments.
 Before each dance, we meet for a brief moment around tea, where pointers for the practice are offered.
 These are only indicative pointers, never impositional; the dancer always remains free to move and explore according to his or her own feeling, in full autonomy.